 What is the offence?

-An organisation will be guilty of the new offence if the way in which its activities are managed or organised causes a death and amounts to a gross breach of a duty of care to the deceased.
+An organisation will be guilty of an offence if the way in which its activities are managed or organised causes a death, and amounts to a gross breach of a duty of care to the deceased.

 What does this mean for my organisation?

 The Act also provides for courts to impose a publicity order, requiring the organisation to publicise details of its conviction and fine.
 Courts may also require an organisation to take steps to address the failures behind the death (a remedial order).